Johnny-32/Timetables-around-Europe/README.md

 # Timetables around Europe
 This projects aims to show public transport timetables from all around Europe and their properties.

+I think it will best to have one page with a map on top and summarised in a table below with different characteristics of timetables
+and a page specific to either a style of timetables or how each transit agency communicates their times of departures pretty differently to each other.

 ## List of included timetables (buses):
 - Berlin BVG - printed at the bus stop and line course online
 - Madrid EMT - *website not working*